jayesbe/deal-challenge/README.md

 ## Testing

-To run the current test suite, execute `phpunit` in the project root directory.
+To run the current test suite, execute `bin/phpunit` in the project root directory.

 ## Solution Notes